Snakes And Their Tongues: 10 Different Styles

 Tongue: blue with a black stripe.

 A citizen of southeast Asia, first discovered in 1827.
-This snake runs through the full repertoire of colours.
-Its tail is red, hence the alternative name “red-tailed racer”.
+This snake runs through the full repertoire of jungle colours.
+Its tail is red, hence the alternative name of “red-tailed racer”.
 Its belly is a mild cream, while its main body is green.
 Then you reach the eyes, which have some blue tinges.
-Finally, it opens its mouth, and you are blasted with the most vivid blue tongue of any snake alive.
+Finally, the red-tailed ratsnake opens its mouth, and you are blasted with the most vivid blue tongue of any snake alive.

-This species regularly reaches 2 metres, and lives in trees all year, sometimes stashing themselves in trunk cavities.
+This species regularly reaches 2 metres, with a maximum length of 2.4 metres, and lives in trees all year round, sometimes stashing themselves in hollow trunks.
 Inspecting this tongue up close isn’t recommended.
-Gonyosoma oxycephalum is non-venomous, but aggressive and might snap down on your nose as you peer forward.
-The other risk is that they live in dense jungles and you have to fight your way through crocodiles and pitvipers.
+Gonyosoma oxycephalum is non-venomous, but highly aggressive, and might snap down on your nose as you peer forward curiously.
+The other risk is that they live in dense jungles, and to find one, you may have to fight your way through crocodiles and hissing pitvipers.

-Other family members: its family is also home to the rhinoceros ratsnake (Gonyosoma boulengeri), one of the weirdest snakes alive.
-Yet this species of China and Vietnam has a mere pink tongue instead – all its weirdness points are concentrated in its sharp horn.
+Close relatives: the Gonyosoma genus is also home to the rhinocerus ratsnake (Gonyosoma boulengeri), one of the weirdest snakes alive.
+Yet this Chinese and Vietnamese species has a mere pink tongue instead – all its weirdness points are concentrated in its sharp horn.

 7 Puerto Rican boa